How to Choose and Use Concealer

 If you decide to try a color-correcting concealer, apply it before your foundation; this helps to neutralize and balance the unnatural color of these concealers.
 You also can pair it with a flesh-tone concealer with the same finish, so that when the foundation is applied on top there is no indication of the color corrector underneath.

-No question: Color correctors have their place, but they take practice to get right.
+Color correctors have their place, but they take practice to get right.
 As for which shade to choose, it depends on your concern:

 Lavender: counteracts sallow or yellowness in the skin